 My apologies to Elizabeth Barrett Browning, but her poem inspired me today.
 There are so many ways to homeschool!
 Some I love.
 Some I do not like.
 Some fit my family so well.
 Others would make me crazy.
 That's the beauty of homeschooling!
 Each family can do what is best for their children.
 I believe everyone should have the freedom to choose how education happens.
 That includes choosing public school, private school, or homeschool.
-I'm actually excited that many public school parents get a choice this upcoming school year on how their children will attend school.
+I was actually excited that many public school parents got choices during the pandemic on how their children would attend school.
 Children don't fit very nicely into boxes.

 Let's start with the one that likely seems the most familiar to you: School at home.
 Families that adhere to this model might start their day with the Pledge of Allegiance.
 They may have each student sitting at individual desks facing the front.
 They likely work out of textbooks and workbooks.
 The teaching parent probably does the grading.
 Tests are taken.
 Report cards might even be made.
 This is a very traditional approach.
 It mimics school, but in a one-room-school-house kind of way.
 Does this appeal to you?
 There are both benefits and challenges with this style.
 And of course there are any number of variances to the example I have given.
 Some families might work solely from textbooks, but work all around the house instead of at desks.
 Each of these methods is completely customizable.
 Some families who are new to homeschooling may begin with something that looks similar to this method and later branch out into other ways as they get their bearings.